MrJohz/blog/content/posts/drafts/disposables/index.md

 This means that if you want to try this feature out right now, you're going to need to transpile the syntax to a format supported by older browsers, and provide a polyfill for the various global objects that the feature requires.

 In terms of transpiling, both Typescript and Babel support the `using ...` syntax.
 For Typescript, you'll need [version 5.2 or greater](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html#using-declarations-and-explicit-resource-management) to handle the syntax.
-In the `tsconfig.json` file, the `target` should be `ES2022` or lower in order to do the transpilation (otherwise Typescript will just leave the syntax unchanged), and the `lib` setting should include `esnext.disposable` (or just the whole `esnext` bundle of types) to ensure that the right set of types is included.
+In the `tsconfig.json` file, the `target` should be `ES2022` or lower in order to do the transpilation (otherwise Typescript will leave the syntax unchanged), and the `lib` setting should include `esnext.disposable` (or alternatively the whole `esnext` bundle of types) to ensure that the right set of types is included.
 For Babel, including the `stage-3` preset, or explicitly adding the [`@babel/plugin-proposal-explicit-resource-management` plugin](https://babeljs.io/docs/babel-plugin-proposal-explicit-resource-management) should ensure that everything gets compiled correctly.

 Neither Typescript nor Babel include a polyfill for the various global types discussed here, which means you'll also need a polyfill.
 For this, there are various options, including [disposablestack](https://www.npmjs.com/package/disposablestack), which I've been using, and CoreJS.